 In today’s computing and networking environment, system complexity has grown to the point where it can no longer be handled manually by human experts.
 There is a pressing need for automation which takes the system environment into consideration to determine appropriate actions.
-Researchers at Applied Communication Sciences are developing cutting edge technologies focusing on adaptive and cognitive systems in the following areas:
+In response, our ACS researchers are developing cutting edge technologies that meet at the intersection of big data analytics, wireless networking, and cyber security.

 - Research Areas

 - Wireless Systems and Technologies